teo-cozma/Javascript/README.md

     - Responsive CSS

 - What needs to be done tomorrow :
-    - [] Complete all the Javascript steps :
+    - Complete all the Javascript steps :
-        - [] Make the booster work
+        - Make the booster work
-        - [] Add the Reset function
+        - Add the Reset function
-    - [] Update the "main" HTML code with the right script, and style it.
+    - Update the "main" HTML code with the right script, and style it.
-    - [] Deploy the page and use LightHouse to inspect the accessibility, usability, SEO, etc.
+    - Deploy the page and use LightHouse to inspect the accessibility, usability, SEO, etc.

+### Day four (28/10)

+**Morning meeting**

+What needs to be done today :

+- [x] Fix technical issues in the script.
+    - [x] Make the booster work.
+    - [x] Make the clicks work independently.
+    - [x] Prevent the scripts from running by itself.

+- [x] Update the HTML and CSS with the right tags.
+    - [x] Add a footer!
+- [ ] Deploy and run the site, and do the performance tests.
+- [ ] Fix any issues that appear from the tests.

+**Afternoon work**
+- W3C HTML validation tool (issues) :
+    - "Label" elements cannot have more than one descendant.
+    - "p" elements cannot be descendants of labels.
+    - Any "button" element descendant of a "label" with a "for" attribute must have an ID value that matches that attribute.
+        - Solutions : all the labels could be inserted inside the buttons, but also MUST be inserted inside paragraphs.